cscorley/Kaleidoscope/README.md

 #endif
 ```
-Close scopes and terminate the `#ifdef ARDUINO_VIRTUAL`.

 ## Assertions

+Assertions are probably the most important aspect of Kaleidoscope-Testings
-Assertions are mostly boolean conditions that are evaluated at specific
+API.
+They are boolean conditions that are evaluated at specific
 points during the firmware simulation.
 If an assertion fails, an error
-message is produced and the test is considered as failed.
+message is produced and the test is considered as unsuccessfull.

 Assertions can
-check literaly everything that can be checked programatically.
+check literaly everything what can also be checked programatically.
 For some common
-conditions, predefined assertion classes are provided.
-Anything else can
+conditions, however, predefined assertion classes are provided for the sake of convenience.
-be defined by supplying callback functions to custom assertions.
+By supplying callback functions to custom assertions (described in detail later on in this document)
+it is possible to define arbitrarily complex assertions.

-See the doxygen API documentation for more information about all available assertions.
+See the doxygen API documentation for more information about available assertion classes.

 ### Keyboard report assertions

-As their name tells, those assertions apply to keyboard reports and
+As the name tells, those assertions analyze keyboard reports
-analyze and ensure specific properties of such reports.
+ensure specific properties of those.

 _As a sidenote: Keyboard reports are those sets of information that a keyboard
 sends to the host system.
 They can contain information about keycodes or